 The Internet is also a great resource of information that we can use to trace our ancestry.
-Genealogy Search Websites such as Ancestry, FindMyPast and MyHeritage contain a plethora of records about our ancestors.
+Genealogy Search Websites such as Ancestry, FindMyPast, and MyHeritage contain a plethora of records about our ancestors.

-We can also find information through books, visiting local libraries and archives, cemeteries and the area in which our ancestors lived.
+We can also find information through books, visiting local libraries and archives, cemeteries, and the area in which our ancestors lived.

 Sometimes though we do need to be patient.
 So if you cannot find what you are looking for then you can either take a step back and research another branch.

-Through researching my family tree I have learned to write up my ancestry and stories so that it can be passed down to generations to come.
+Through researching my family tree I have learned to write up my ancestry and stories so that they can be passed down to generations to come.

 2. Interview Your Relatives

 This is a free method that can be used to build our family tree.
 Although out of common courtesy you may want to offer something in return.

-To begin with you will need to decide what kind of interview that you will conduct.
+To begin with, you will need to decide what kind of interview that you will conduct.
 This could be telephone, by letter, or email, or the best would be in person.

 You will need to put the person at ease that you are interviewing.
 This is particularly true if you are recording the interview.

 Bringing items to the interview can also help you.
 You could bring photographs that could trigger a memory for your relative.

 Remember though that when you do start the interview that you try to keep to the order of questions that you have in front of you.

 3. Organize Your Research

 An important aspect that is part of family history is organizing your research.
-There is no point collecting all that information if you do not store it properly.
+There is no point in collecting all that information if you do not store it properly.

 Besides retrieving your research there are other reasons as to why you should organize your files:

-For example, you may have a birth and marriage record but not a death.
-If you can find details quick and easily then you will see what is missing.
+For example, you may have a birth and marriage record but not death.
+If you can find details quickly and easily then you will see what is missing.

-- You can share your research.
+2. You can share your research.
 Part of ancestry research is collaborating with other family members.
 If your records are ordered then your relatives are only free one branch of your history then you can share with them that branch.

-- You will be able to know where you left off even if you leave your research for some time and come back to it later.
+3. You will be able to know where you left off even if you leave your research for some time and come back to it later.

 One way that I have organized my research is to divide my family into branches.
-So I will have one folder on my computer just for one branch.
+So, I will have one folder on my computer just for one branch.

 4. Backup Your Research

 Backing up your research is an obvious part when it comes to family history.
-Obviously you do not want to spend a considerable amount of time on your ancestry only for your computer to crash.
+You do not want to spend a considerable amount of time on your ancestry only for your computer to crash.

 You may have just lost research regarding one family member or group.
 Or it could be even just one branch.

-My research is not only stored in two different areas on my computer, but also on a flash drive and an external drive as well.
-I maybe over precautious but I fear what information that I will lose.
+My research is not only stored in two different areas on my computer but also a flash drive and an external drive as well.
+I may be over precautious but I fear what information that I will lose.